kflog-project/Cumulus/README.md

 If an used Android device has built-in a barometric sensor, you can activate it in Cumulus and use its data as a barometric pressure altitude.

 Cumulus packages for *Android* and *Ubuntu* 64bit can be downloaded from [here](https://github.com/kflog-project/Cumulus/tree/master/Releases/).
+For Ubuntu are binary and source packages available.

 <b>Note!
 Current Android packages are only available til release level 6.
 They are only provided here and not more in GooglePlay due to Google restrictions.</b>